aaronpowell/aaronpowell.github.io/src/documents/posts/2010-05-18-testing-messaging-within-a-presenter.md

---- cson
+---
   title: "Testing Messaging Within a Presenter"
   metaTitle: "Testing Messaging Within a Presenter"
   description: "Cross-Presenter messaging is really handy, and here's how to do testing of it when it's in a presenter"
   revised: "2010-05-18"
   date: "2010-05-18"
-tags: ["asp.net","webforms-mvp"]
+  tags:
+    - "asp.net"
+    - "webforms-mvp"
   migrated: "true"
-urls: ["/testing-messaging-within-a-presenter"]
+  urls:
+    - "/testing-messaging-within-a-presenter"
-summary: """
+  summary: ""

-"""
 ---
 Cross-Presenter messaging is a great way which you can have two presenters which don't know about each other, but may have a reliance on data from the other.